nymexhub/Restockify/README.md

 * npm install
 * node server

-Open your browser and point to http://localhost:3000
+On your browser and point to http://localhost:3000